GoogleCloudPlatform/cloud-ops-sandbox/terraform/tutorial.md

 ## The Cloud observability products: Monitoring, Logging, and Error Reporting

-Next, learn about Cloud observability products!
+Next, learn about Cloud Observability products!

 ## Cloud Monitoring

 ### Monitoring Overview

-Cloud Monitoring ([documentation](https://cloud.google.com/monitoring/docs/)) is the go-to place to grasp real-time trends of the system based on SLI/SLO.
+[Cloud Monitoring](https://console.cloud.google.com/monitoring) is the go-to place to grasp real-time trends of the system based on SLI/SLO.
 SRE team and application development team (and even business organization team) can collaborate to set up charts on the monitoring dashboard using metrics sent from the resources and the applications.

 ### Using Monitoring